hashicorp/terraform-provider-azurerm/website/docs/r/policy_definition.html.markdown

 * `name` - (Required) The name of the policy definition.
 Changing this forces a new resource to be created.

 * `policy_type` - (Required) The policy type.
-The value can be "BuiltIn", "Custom" or "NotSpecified".
+Possible values are "BuiltIn", "Custom" and "NotSpecified".
 Changing this forces a new resource to be created.

 * `mode` - (Required) The policy mode that allows you to specify which resource types will be evaluated.
 The value can be "All", "Indexed" or